 Chapter Text

-Inside of the public library was a large, tiled entryway where an off-brand coffee shop was set up to the immediate left of the doors and themed displays of five current best sellers on the right.
-There were several people in the glass encased coffee shop, scattered around the little tables, stylized couches and armchairs with their legal stimulants of choice.
-A visitor was sipping at her drink and looking over the best seller displays and some youths were herding themselves towards the exit.
+Inside the public library was a large,tan-tiled entryway where an off-brand coffee shop was set up to the immediate left of the doors and themed displays of five current best sellers on the right wall.
+There were several people in the glass encased coffee shop, scattered around little tables, stylized couches and armchairs with their legal stimulants of choice.
+To his right, a visitor was sipping at her drink and looking over the best seller displays and some youths were herding themselves towards the exit coming from what must have been the actual part of the building where the books were.
 They had been walking quickly, their eyes fixed on the doors like they could not wait to get outside.
-At the time, Angel chalked it up as being eager to get out of a library.

-Not to worry though, he would come to understand why they were so eager to scatter soon enough.
+At the time, Angel just took their unease as being eager to get out of a library.
+Not to worry though, he would come to understand why they were so desperate to scatter soon enough.

 On the other end of the more sheltered entrance, the library immediately opened up into a massive two story chamber exposing the domed center of the building where natural light streamed through the narrow windows up top and illuminated a mural on the ceiling of a starry night sky with delicately outlined constellations.
 The second story was fenced off with stone balustrades that had to have been about chest high to him but low enough to expose glimpses of the countless wooden bookcases beyond.
 The first floor was practically a forest of more shelves beyond the initial presence of the front counter that gently bowed outward in a slight arch, closing in two computer monitors where library workers sat.
 In front of them were two long rows of tables bearing basic but relatively recent model computers meant for public use.